ncbi/GeneSigNet/README.txt

 which take gene expressions and mutational signature exposures from cancer patients as an input and construct a weighted-directed network representing casual the relationships between genes and signatures as output

-References:
+References: Influence network model uncovers new relations between biological processes and mutational signatures

-GeneSigNet: A network-based approach to infer causality flows over network nodes Bayarbaatar Amgalan, Yoo-Ah Kim and Teresa M. Przytycka
+GeneSigNet: A network-based approach to infer causality flows over network nodes Bayarbaatar Amgalan, Damian Wojtowicz, Yoo-Ah Kim and Teresa M. Przytycka

 Questions? bayarbaatar.amgalan@nih.gov